Oghma-Infinium/Ascensio/README.md

 #### Game Language

-The English Steam version of Skyrim is the only supported version.
+The English Steam version of Skyrim SE is the only supported version.
 I understand that this may be frustrating for non-English speaking users or users with the GOG versions, but due to the core file differences between the different versions, I am only able to support one game version.

- 1. Right click on your Skyrim in Steam
+ 1. Right click on Skyrim SE in your Steam Library
  2. Click `Properties`
  3. Click the drop down box next to `Language`
  4. Set the language to English.